 1. Consider hosting your wedding at an all inclusive beach resort

 If you dream of exchanging your vows on a picture perfect, white sand beach, you may be interested in hosting your wedding ceremony and reception at a luxurious beach resort in an exotic destination such as Mexico or the Caribbean.
 Most beach resorts offer competitive wedding packages which may include extras such as catering and entertainment.
 Better yet, you’ll also have the option of extending your stay and spending your honeymoon at your chosen resort.
 If you’re planning on inviting wedding guests, you may also be able to negotiate discounted group rates on accommodation.
+Don’t forget to look for beach wedding dresses so you find the perfect one.

 Source Credit: USAToday Travel